 The Best Hairstyles For A Receding Hairline

-In the same way that dressing in dark colours and matt fabrics can disguise a little extra poundage, the right hairstyle can go a long way to disguising a follically-challenged thatch.
+In the same way that dressing in dark colours and matte fabrics can disguise a little extra poundage, the right hairstyle can go a long way to disguising a follically-challenged thatch.

 If hair loss is a problem your first port of call should be your barber.
 “A skilled barber will conduct a thorough consultation to help you to understand how you can make the most of your existing hairstyle or suggest a restyle that absolutely owns that receding hairline,” says Tyler Peters, from the Shoreditch branch of barber chain Ruffians.

 Here are four universally recommended hairstyles for a receding hairline.

 The French Crop